--In the city you will hear only French and Arabic, the only little English is spoken in the tourist areas, but just a little.
+-In the city you will hear only French and Arabic, the little and only English you will find is spoken in the tourist areas, but just a little.

 – The Mediterranean climate is very pleasant, in the southern part of France it rarely snows in the winter.